 What is Meningitis?

-Meningococcal disease can be difficult to recognize, especially in its early stages because meningitis symptoms are similar to those of more common viral illnesses.2,4 But unlike more common illnesses, meningococcal disease can cause death or disability within just 1 day.
-2,5-8
+Meningococcal disease can be difficult to recognize, especially in its early stages because meningitis symptoms are similar to those of more common viral illnesses.1

-Many of the people who survive meningococcal meningitis can suffer permanent consequences, such as:6,9,10
+About 1 in 5 people who survive meningococcal meningitis can suffer permanent consequences, such as7-9:

 - Amputation of limbs, fingers, or toes